 And then write down the results.
 Every couple weeks (or months), do another “race” to see your progress.
 Chances are you’ll see improvement if you track your results.
 And that will help you stay motivated.

 If you want to keep improving even as you have to run on the treadmill, you need to set goals so that you can give yourself something to strive for.
 Consider setting goals like increasing your weekly mileage by a certain percentage for a particular number of weeks.

-You could also try to run at least a little faster for each run for a particular number of weeks or run a minute or two longer.
-Pick a goal that is reasonable and not too challenging but will give you something to do.
+You could also try to run at least a little faster for each run for a particular number of weeks, or run a minute or two longer.
+Pick a goal that is reasonable and not too challenging, but that will give you something to do.

 10. How to Complete Treadmill Intervals

 Treadmills are the land of steady-state cardio, which is not an ideal way to achieve fitness.
 Varying intensity with intervals gives you more bang for your workout buck.
 Interval runs are the bread and butter of track workouts, and there is not reason you can’t bring that same idea inside.
 Yes, they are harder than slow runs, but that’s the point.
 They are also more mentally interesting, and help keep you engaged on the treadmill.

 You can start by doing very basic intervals, like running one minute fast and one minute slow and repeat for 5-10 reps.
 You could also try something a little harder like running 10 x ¼ mile sprints with brief jogging in between each rep.

 It’s painful enough having to run for thirty minutes on the treadmill, let alone an hour or two.
 If you need to do a longer run (over 1.5 hours), consider splitting it in half and doing part in the morning and the other part in the evening.
 This is not exactly the same thing from an adaptation standpoint, but at least you are getting your miles in.

 12. How to Train for a Marathon on a Treadmill